 His commercial work has generated hundreds of millions of views online, played the Super Bowl, and has been featured everywhere from Times Square to the front page of AdWeek.
 He believes in telling powerful stories.

-Currently based between Los Angeles and New York, Matthew is represented worldwide as a writer-director by the United Talent Agency and LBI Entertainment.
-He's the writer of five feature films, including the upcoming post-war drama RUIN starring Gal Gadot, and the near-future thriller MIMI FROM RIO currently set up at Netflix with Ridley Scott producing.
+Currently based between Los Angeles and New York, Matthew is represented worldwide as a writer-director by LBI Entertainment.
+He's the writer of five feature films, including the upcoming post-war drama RUIN, the near-future thriller MIMI FROM RIO currently set up at Netflix with Ridley Scott producing, and Marvel Studio’s epic saga, ETERNALS.
 He's the winner of the 2017 Black List, Hit List, and Blood List, as well as a two-time Semi-Finalist in The Academy Nicholl Screenwriting Fellowship.
-He currently has his debut feature film in development, slated to shoot in 2019.
+He currently has his debut feature film in development, slated to shoot in 2020.
 He likes incredible things.